ReflectionHLE/ReflectionHLE/notes-restoration.md

 A few final notes
 -----------------

-The source code as originally released by ID Software seems to be in some intermediate state in-between the late GT Interactive release of Wolf3D and the Activision release.
+The source code as originally released by id Software seems to be in some intermediate state in-between the late GT Interactive release of Wolf3D and the Activision release.
 As in the former, the GT logo is shown in the signon screen and some text is shown on quit (after changing to text mode).
 On the